 - Cacti: along with succulents, cacti are on trend and in every interior shoot and clothing print this summer!
 (Find ours at wearethought.com).
 Wonderfully sculptural, and fun to look at, they are great either on their own, or make a statement in groups.
 All they need is a bit of light, (but weirdly, given that they grow in the desert, strong, direct sun is a bit too much for them indoors).
 Water them only once every one to two months, and make sure the soil has good drainage.

-Display: if surface space is an issue, then why not hang your plants by screwing a hook into the ceiling or a wall?
+If surface space is an issue, then why not hang your plants by screwing a hook into the ceiling or a wall?
 There are lots of hanging pots available to buy, but you can make your own by tying twine or any interesting ribbon around a pot.
-I love this one made from a vintage, crochet doily.
 The most successful hanging plants are those which trail, such as those used for the Thought photoshoot.
 Kokedama string balls, use moss wrapped around the plant and the soil to retain moisture, and are completely self-contained.

 Suggested plant types